 Mind Your Tone

 Your request should not come off as bossy or as a demand.
-While you do need their phone number, your email should make your recipient feel as though they are willingly giving their contact to you.
+While you do need their contact number, your email should make your recipient feel as though they are willingly giving their contact to you.
 To establish this, you can read your email out loud or have someone proofread it to make sure you perceive it in the same way your recipient would.

 The above methods apply to any other kind of contact you may seek: a home address, a business office address, or even a social media contact.